The HPCC currently has the following open positions:

 May provide expert opinions to the CIO and the Assistant VP for IT on scientific computing and HPC.
 Establishes and maintains effective work relationships with a wide range of personnel at Texas Tech.
 Performs other duties as assigned by IT Divisional Leadership.

-Enterprise Systems Analyst I - HPC Research Software Engineer
+Enterprise Systems Analyst I - HPC Research Software Engineer 27593BR Hiring is currently paused for this position

 - May interface with key IT leadership and/or other functional leadership from the Texas Tech University System institutions.